 What are the best seats at Wimbledon Centre Court?

 Though seating is largely a matter of personal preference, debenture seats are some of the finest tickets at Centre Court.
-In addition to the impressive sightlines, debenture tickets also provide access to exclusive lounges and restaurants.
+In addition to the impressive sightlines, debenture tickets also provide access to the Exclusive Debenture Holder Lounge.

 What is the Wimbledon Centre Court playing surface like?